JuanDiegoMontoya/LD51/README.md

 $ cmake ..
 ```

-The root directory can be opened in Visual Studio and its CMake integration will do everything for you.
+Alternatively, the root directory can be opened in Visual Studio and its CMake integration will do everything for you.
 Well, it won't give you a massage or do your chores, but you get the idea.